mgdotdev/slots_factory/README.md

 #### `@dataslots` Benchmarks

 In general, the less you define, the faster it runs.
 This is because `@dataslots` returns different callables depending on how the blueprint type is defined.
-The fastest callables are ones which only have base attributes to define; these run at sub-300 nanoseconds / instance, and can be as fast as typical instance definitions of python objects.
-Methods require extra gymnastics during setup due, and this causes instance creation to be mid-600 nanoseconds / instance.
+The fastest callables are ones which only have base attributes to define; these run on average in the sub-300 nanoseconds / instance range, and can be as fast as the typical instantiations of python objects.
+Methods require extra gymnastics during setup, and this causes instance creation to be mid-600 nanoseconds / instance.
 Properties on the other hand, as they have their own `setter` protocol abstracted away from the `__slot__` architecture, induce almost no extra overhead.
 Finally, having a `frozen` dataslot incurs the most overhead, as attribute setting requires using `object.__setattr__` to circumnavigate the `AttributeError`.
 Instantiation of `frozen` dataslots is in the mid-900 nanoseconds / instance.
 These numbers are relative as they were benchmarked on my personal machine; run `/tests/test_benchmarks.py` to measure your own performance.